LLNL/conduit/src/docs/sphinx/tutorial_basics.rst

-Borrowing form JSON (and other similar notations), collections of named nodes are called *Objects* and collections of unnamed nodes are called *Lists*, all other types are leafs that represent concrete data.
+Borrowing form JSON (and other similar notations), collections of named nodes are called *Objects* and collections of unnamed nodes are called *Lists*, all other types are leaves that represent concrete data.

 .. # from conduit_tutorial_examples: basics_object_and_list